 Getting these issues out in the open has been critical, Carolyn says, with progress already made with simple solutions — like providing more translators and translated materials — and the start of work on more complicated ones.
 Already involved in a public-private initiative called Berkshire Bridges Working Cities, Pittsfield has been focusing on community building, and now, Carolyn says, the effort has valuable input from residents describing their lived experiences.

-“We are hearing from residents,” she say.
-“Connecting them to this broader vision for our city, giving them voice for creative solutions.”
+“We are hearing from residents,” she says.
+“Connecting them to this broader vision for our city, listening and working together toward creative solutions.”